Gomboc-AI/ide-extension/README.md

 ### Commands
 * `Test API Key` - Test your api key connection and make sure that it can hit our server
-* `Show organization benchmark` - Display the security policy that your organization has enabled
+* `Show organization benchmarks` - Display the security policy that your organization has enabled
 * `Scan current file or scenario` - Perform a scan

 ## Why Gomboc AI?